jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 * **[Lab2a](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab2a)**: Python functions, procedural abstraction, some debugging or testing, and functional patterns.
 The focus is on using the basic language feature of functions (testing exceptions and assertions).

 * **[Lab2b](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab2b)**: More in-depth Python functions.
-Focus on recursion, Higher Order Functions (map, reduce, filter), declerative patterns, function states and parametrization.
+Focus on recursion, Higher Order Functions (map, reduce, filter), declarative patterns, function states and parametrization.
 Tested with various sorting algorithms.

 * **[Lab3a](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab3a)**: Python class and object concepts.